Auto-Encoding Goodness of Fit: Experiments

-We assessed the normality of GoFAE mini-batch encodings, using 30 repetitions of Algorithm \ref{algo:HC}, for different $\lambda$ and $KS_{unif}$ (Figs. \ref{fig:sw-pval-mi}-\ref{fig:cvm-pval-mi}).
-The blue points and blue solid line represent the $KS_{unif}$ test p-values and mean, respectively.
-HC rejects global normality ($KS_{unif}$<0.05) when the test statistic p-values are right-skewed (too many mini-batches deviate from normality) or left-skewed (mini-batches are \textit{too} normal); this GoFAE property discourages the posterior from over-fitting the prior.
-The range of $\lambda$ values for which the distribution of GoF test p-values is indistinguishable from uniform is where the mean $KS_{unif} \geq 0.05$ (Figs. \ref{fig:sw-pval-mi}-\ref{fig:cvm-pval-mi}).
+We assessed the normality of GoFAE minibatch encodings using 30 repetitions of Algorithm \ref{algo:HC} for different $\lambda$ (Figs. \ref{fig:sw-pval-mi}-\ref{fig:cvm-pval-mi}).
+The blue points and blue solid line represent the $KS_{unif}$ test p-values ($p_{KS_{unif}}$) and mean ($\bar{p}_{KS_{unif}} = \sum_{i=1}^{30} p_{{KS_{unif}}_i}$), respectively.
+HC rejects global normality ($\bar{p}_{KS_{unif}}$<0.05) when the test statistic p-values are right-skewed (too many minibatches deviate from normality) or left-skewed (minibatches are \textit{too} normal); this GoFAE property discourages the posterior from over-fitting the prior.
+The range of $\lambda$ values for which the distribution of GoF test p-values is indistinguishable from uniform is where the mean $\bar{p}_{KS_{unif}} \geq 0.05$ (Figs. \ref{fig:sw-pval-mi}-\ref{fig:cvm-pval-mi}).